scriptmaster/openagent/docs/PROMPTS.md

 also correct the errors from go vet ./...

-Ensure before and after implementation of the features, git add, commit, push and go vet ./... commands are run in a loop to ensure there are no errors.
+Ensure before and after implementation of the features, git add, commit, push and go vet ./... and make test and make stop commands are run in a loop to ensure there are no errors.
 Keep doing until done.

 -- PROMPT: TESTING --
 Run make test to ensure all tests are run.
 Add any missing tests.
 Run the tests.
 Ensure testing code coverage is 100%.